 Heralded as professional road cycling’s rockstar, Slovakian Peter Sagan needs little introduction.
-Sprint phenom, classics superstar, two-time consecutive world champion, five-time green jersey winner at the Tour de France, and even an occasional GC contender, his versatility on the bicycle is unmatched.
+Sprint phenom, classics superstar, three-time consecutive world champion, five-time green jersey winner at the Tour de France, and even an occasional GC contender, his versatility on the bicycle is unmatched.

 Sagan’s multi-faceted ability has continued to develop season after season.
 He’s now ascended to superhero status — not only because of his accomplishments on the bike, but also because of his eccentric and sometimes outlandish off-the-bike personality.
 It’s something that has occasionally drawn the ire of pro cycling’s conservative elite, but also attracted countless numbers of fans.
 Sagan is a true talent on the bike and a charismatic ambassador of the sport, not only a superstar athlete but a relatable human being.